formix/infernal-engine/README.md

 and the rule is kept within the engine (a fact is the inference engine name for a variable).
 Then whenever the "engine.set" method is called on a fact, the engine scans the relations table to find each affected rules.
-If an affected rule is found, then it is added to the planning.
-Calling "engine.infer()" executes every rules in the current planning.
-For sure, executing the current planning can cause some more facts to be changed.
-Those changes are simply added to the next planning.
-So the "engine.infer()" method will also execute all rules from the next planning and so on... until the next planning is empty, then it stops.
+If an affected rule is found, then it is added to the agenda.
+Calling "engine.infer()" executes every rules in the current agenda.
+For sure, executing the current agenda can cause some more facts to be changed.
+Those changes are simply added to the next agenda.
+So the "engine.infer()" method will also execute all rules from the next agenda and so on... until the next agenda is empty, then it stops.

 _I hate your explanation._